Skip to main content

 In addition to the honors thesis, students must complete the following requirements in order to successfully complete the Honors Program.
 For the most part these requirements are designed to aid in the research process.

-1. Students must take PAM 3120 Research Design, Practice, and Policy prior to their fall senior semester.
+1. Students must take PUBPOL 3120 Research Design, Practice, and Policy prior to their fall senior semester.

 3. Students must complete a basic and advanced statistical software training session offered through CISER by the end of the fall semester in their senior year.
-(Note: the PAM department has adopted the STATA software package for use in all undergraduate courses).
+(Note: the Brooks School has adopted the STATA software package for use in all undergraduate courses).

 4. Students must attend four professional research seminars during their senior year (decided upon in conjunction with their Research Mentor).